nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* CS2103 tutor
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of students
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* Manage contacts faster than a typical mouse/GUI driven app
+* Helps to track the following:
+  * Students
+  * Their groups
+  * Group projects’ progress
+  * TA will create Groups and assign tasks
+    * Mark the tasks as the groups complete them

 ### User stories